kristinakobrock/pragmatic-mechanisms/README.md

 ## Evaluation

-Our results can be found in 'results/'.
+Our results can be found in `results/`.
 The subfolders contain the metrics for each run.
 We stored the final interaction for each run which logs all game-relevant information such as sender input, messages, receiver input, and receiver selections for the training and validation set.
-Based on these interactions, we evaluated additional metrics after training using the notebook 'evaluate_metrics.ipynb'.
+Based on these interactions, we evaluated additional metrics after training using the notebook `evaluate_metrics.ipynb`.
 We uploaded all metrics but not the interaction files due to their large size.

 ## Visualization

-Visualizations of the results can be found in the notebooks 'analysis_context.ipynb' (containing both emergence and inference results) and 'analysis_rsa.ipynb'.
+Visualizations of the results can be found in the notebooks `analysis_context.ipynb` (containing both emergence and inference results) and `analysis_rsa.ipynb`.

+## Statistical analyses

+Code to reproduce the Bayesian statistical analyses as well as saved models can be found in the subfolder `BayesianAnalysis`.
+The data for analysis are saved as csv files in the notebook `get_data_shared_context.ipynb`.
+These csv-files are loaded and used in the Bayesian analysis in the file `BayesianAnalysis.R`.